-- 1 we can help you.
-Again, people have to decide are - 2 they going to step up and are they going to help. - 3 MS. FEUER: Right.
-So really interesting - 4 question and really interesting responses.
-I want to - 5 turn to another question that sort of focuses on one - 6 of the hot topics of today, which is this.
-Congress - 7 is considering passage of a comprehensive data - 8 protection and privacy law.
-How might that change or - 9 affect the relationship between US regulators and - 10 those in Europe and elsewhere, particularly as it - 11 relates to privacy investigations and litigation?
-And - 12 I'm going to put James on the spot first. - 13 MR. DIPPLE-JOHNSTONE: Okay.
-Well, I think - 14 in many ways, you know, we should look at the - 15 opportunities.
-There are many countries around the - 16 world which are looking either at their first data - 17 protection act or privacy act or enhancing the one - 18 they've got.
-And I think the key things are to make - 19 sure that, you know, as referenced by the - 20 international conference, that there are those - 21 opportunities to collaborate and cooperate to - 22 ultimately do what we're all there to do, which is to - 23 keep our citizens safe. - And this will continue to be a theme as we - 25 go forward.
-Countries like India are looking at the data protection bill, going through their Parliament
+1 we can help you.
+Again, people have to decide are 2 they going to step up and are they going to help.
+3 MS. FEUER: Right.
+So really interesting 4 question and really interesting responses.
+I want to 5 turn to another question that sort of focuses on one 6 of the hot topics of today, which is this.
+Congress 7 is considering passage of a comprehensive data 8 protection and privacy law.
+How might that change or 9 affect the relationship between US regulators and those in Europe and elsewhere, particularly as it 10 11 relates to privacy investigations and litigation?
+And 12 I'm going to put James on the spot first.
+13 MR. DIPPLE-JOHNSTONE: Okay.
+Well, I think 14 in many ways, you know, we should look at the 15 opportunities.
+There are many countries around the 16 world which are looking either at their first data 17 protection act or privacy act or enhancing the one they've got.
+And I think the key things are to make 18 sure that, you know, as referenced by the 19 international conference, that there are those 20 21 opportunities to collaborate and cooperate to 22 ultimately do what we're all there to do, which is to keep our citizens safe.
+23 And this will continue to be a theme as we 24 data protection bill, going through their Parliament and their legislative process.
+They will be significant, given the scale and size of their economies and their country.
+So we should look for the opportunities to work better together.
+MS. FEUER: And I thought you were going to